scality/bert-e/templates/integration_pull_requests.md

 {% endblock %}

 {% block message %}
-The following integration branches and associated pull requests have been created:
+The integration branches and associated pull requests have been created:

 {% for pr in child_prs -%}
 * integration pull request #{{ pr['id'] }} will merge `{{ pr['source']['branch']['name'] }}`